Table of Contents[Hide][Show]

 Well, yes and no. Ice cream still contains plenty of sugar and should always be considered a treat.
 However, since I make my own I can control which ingredients I use and avoid those that I don’t like.

 The ingredients I like include real maple syrup and raw honey instead of refined sugar from sugar beets.
-And also brain-healthy fats from coconut milk or whole milk and cream.
 I leave out all the stabilizers, thickeners, preservatives, and artificial colors and flavors.

 Homemade Butter Pecan Ice Cream